galamo/react_72/index.readme.md

 - show a preffered key from each article

 # Homework
-1. Create A Search Form by:
+1. Create A Search Form by: https://newsapi.org/docs/endpoints/everything
 - q - query search string
 - from - date in specific format
 - to - date in specific format
-- sort by - DDL
+- sort by - DDL  relevancy, popularity, publishedAt GET https://newsapi.org/v2/everything?q=apple&from=2022-02-26&to=2022-02-26&sortBy=popularity&apiKey=API_KEY
-GET https://newsapi.org/v2/everything?q=apple&from=2022-02-26&to=2022-02-26&sortBy=popularity&apiKey=API_KEY